The Banking Regulation Review: Taiwan

 Capital adequacy requirement

-The principal legislation regarding the capital adequacy of a bank are the Regulations Governing the Capital Adequacy and Capital Category of Banks, which implemented many of the Basel III framework in 2013.
-The current capital adequacy requirements are generally in line with the standards under the Basel III framework, which are set out as below:
+The principal legislation regarding the capital adequacy of a bank are the Regulations Governing the Capital Adequacy and Capital Category of Banks, which implemented much of the Basel III framework in 2013.
+The current capital adequacy requirements are generally in line with the standards under the Basel III framework:

 - common equity Tier 1 ratio: 7 per cent;

 - Tier 1 capital ratio: 8.5 per cent; and

 - total capital adequacy ratio: 10.5 per cent.26

 - common equity Tier 1 ratio: net common equity Tier 1 divided by total risk-weighted assets;

 - Tier 1 capital ratio: net Tier 1 capital divided by total risk-weighted assets; and

 - total capital adequacy ratio: aggregate amount of net Tier 1 capital and net Tier 2 capital divided by total risk-weighted assets.27

 A bank shall periodically report relevant capital adequacy-related ratios to the FSC, and the FSC may, at any time, request a bank to do so.28 The FSC may assess a bank's capital based on the report made by the bank.29